 Endpoint Agent Licensing

-An Endpoint Agent license allows you to use all Endpoint Agent features like scheduled tests, automated sessions tests, and browser sessions.
+An Endpoint Agent license allows you to use all Endpoint Agent features like synthetic and real user tests.
 The Endpoint Agent licensing model comprises two types of licenses:

-- Advantage - This license allows you to run a maximum of 10 concurrent tests on an agent and retain the test data for 30 days.
+• Advantage - This license allows you to run a maximum of 10 concurrent tests (a total of dynamic tests and scheduled tests) on an agent and retain the test data for 30 days.

-- Essentials - This license allows you to run a maximum of four concurrent tests on an agent and retain the test data for 14 days.
+• Essentials - This license allows you to run a maximum of four (a total of dynamic tests and scheduled tests) concurrent tests on an agent and retain the test data for 14 days.

 In the Endpoint Agent licensing model, there is no distinction between the two agent types: an Endpoint Agent or an Endpoint Pulse Agent consumes one license to deploy on a device.